catalyzeio/stratum-docs/database-general.md

 ---
 title: Catalyze Resources - Database General Information
 category: database
-summary: Learn about databses on Stratum.
+summary: Learn about databases on Stratum.
 ---

 ## What versions of the [supported databases](/stratum/articles/supported-databases/) does Catalyze use?